de-Boer-Lab/Genomic-Model-Evaluation-API/src/Gosai_2024_Evaluator/README.md

 ├── gosai_evaluator.py          # Script that reads in raw MPRA data, parses into JSON and connects to Predictors └── evaluator_data
-    ├── 41586_2024_8070_MOESM4_ESM.txt     #Raw dataset: Sequences and measured values
+    ├── 41586_2024_8070_MOESM4_ESM.txt     #Raw dataset: Sequences and measured values ├── test_container_flexibility.py   #Script that can be run with the container to use other datasets ├── test_gosai_predictor    #Test predictor
 ```

 ---